emresasi/livewire-datatables/README.md

 ### Column Groups

 When you have a very big table with a lot of columns, it is possible to create 'column groups' that allows the user to toggle the visibility of a whole group at once.
 Use `->group('NAME')` at any column to achieve this.
-You can human readable labels and translations of your groups via the `groupLabels` property of your table:
+You can human-readable labels and translations of your groups via the `groupLabels` property of your table:

 ```php
 class GroupDemoTable extends LivewireDatatable